jcwilk/genesis/README.markdown

 - Collision detection with walls
 - Room data stored/generated from a [secondary server](http://www.github.com/jcwilk/genesis-rooms)
 - Room data retrieved on player connect and forwarded to the client by the genesis server
+- Player updates only sent to players in the same room

 ### Known bugs ###